 Imagine you had a crew team of four who were rowing their boat.
 Imagine that there were four or five others who were very interested in being on the boat but not contributing anything by rowing.
 They wanted to be along for the ride, but not actually rowing or contributing to the forward motion.
 In the boating metaphor, these people would be just a dead weight to the crew team.
 They only slow the team down.
 It would be obvious and no one would tolerate it.

 Unfortunately we have this frequently in Scrum, especially when working in large organizations.
 It happens when we have stakeholders to the team who don't observe clear roles and boundaries and are behaving in ways that slow the team down.
 It happens when teams are not trusted, or when people are micromanaging.
+It happens when Agile leaders don't really know how to lead in an agile environment.

 Frequently I will find well-intentioned indivuals directly involved in what the team is doing and concerned about the outcomes.
 They can make a lot of noise but they don't deliver any valuable work themselves.
 Instead, they direct individuals to work on different things, call meetings to gather status, churn requirements, change priorities or introduce urgent requests, request updates or reports, and generally create distractions and unnecessary work.